How Colleges Figure Cost of Attendance

 COA and Net Price

-Your bottom line to attend any college is not the COA—it's the net price—the total out-of-pocket cost that you will actually pay.
-Net price includes the amount the college expects you and your family to contribute, any financial need unmet by the college, and any loans or work-study earnings (these forms of aid do not reduce what you pay out-of-pocket for college).
+Your bottom line to attend any college is not the COA — it's the net price — the total out-of-pocket cost that you will actually pay.
+Net price includes the amount the college expects you and your family to contribute, any financial need that the college fails to meet, and any loans or work-study earnings (these forms of aid do not reduce what you pay out-of-pocket for college).